-Laura is a Certified TEAM-CBT Therapist, an innovative, evidence-based form of Cognitive Behavioral Therapy.
-Developed by Dr. David Burns of Stanford University, TEAM-CBT is powerful and precise, helping people achieve faster results in fewer sessions.
+Laura is a Certified TEAM-CBT Therapist, an innovative form of Cognitive Behavioral Therapy developed by Dr. David Burns of Stanford University.
+TEAM-CBT is powerful and precise, designed to help people achieve faster results in fewer sessions.
 In addition, Laura uses Relational Life Therapy, Mindfulness and Self-Compassion techniques.
-To expedite healing Laura also uses a form of Narrative Therapy: "An essential question, then, is how our stories are conceived... how we wrest a narrative from our disordered surroundings."
-(David Kessler, MD)

 Clients often ask, “Is there such a thing as Food Addiction?” and the answer is a resounding “Yes!”
 Laura developed Beyond Overeating Workshops® to help women and men break the binge cycle and lead healthier, fulfilling lives.

 “We should not judge people by their peak of excellence; but by the distance they have traveled from the point where they started.” ~ Henry Ward Beecher